BUSI 101 Personal Finance 3 credits

 BUSI 308 International Business 3 credits

-This course is an introduction to concept of international business as a system and the theories that underlie it.
+This course is an introduction to the concept of international business as a system and the theories that underlie it.
 Students are introduced to globalization and the cultural, economic, political and legal environment of international business.
 Students are exposed to the risks, challenges, and opportunities of competing in a global marketplace.
 Students also learn about trade relations, international finance, and legal and labor agreements.

 BUSI 310 Principles of Marketing 3 credits